-Let three questions cut through your material clutter by cutting through the mental clutter that often makes it difficult to part with things.
+Start by letting three questions cut through your material clutter.
 With each item you consider, ask yourself:

 - Do I love it?

 If your response to each of these questions is “no,” pass the item along and let it find a new home.